 Below you will find specifications for laying a bamboo parquet on a floor heating system which do not differ from general wooden flooring guidelines, and which are suitable for this type of use.
 For optimum laying, you should always observe the general bamboo parquet laying instructions in addition to any of the following specific directives; we would advise that you apply them by considering the specifications relative to the screed and the type of flooring system which has been designed.

-of the two types of floor systems which currently exist – those which use water circulation and electric radiant panels – the former is preferred to the latter as the wood generates thermal conductivity.
+of the two types of floor systems which currently exist – those which use water circulation or electric radiant panels – the former is to be preferred to the second due to the particular thermal conductivity of wood.
 It is not possible to float but only to bond this type of flooring regardless of the circumstances.
 It is also important to know that the wood is subject to increased tension on a heated screed than if it were to be laid on traditional screed, meaning it will have marginally more accentuated movements; in this context, moisture control is of particular significance so that the parquet is not exposed to additional fatigue.
 It is therefore recommended that you install a humidifier-dehumidificaton system which reacts automatically to humidity depending on the humidity level which has been detected.
-Having said this, you must not forget that bamboo (like wood) is a “living” material, which always moves – this depends more or less on the core – and it moves when the season or temperature changes, when it is exposed to light, and when other factors are taken into account; therefore, you should consider any normal small cracks or expansion of the material which has been laid.
+Having said this, you must not forget that bamboo (like wood) is a “living” material, which always moves – more or less depending on the woody essence – and it moves when the season or temperature changes, when it is exposed to light, and when other factors are taken into account; therefore, you should consider to be normal small cracks or expansion of the material which has been laid.

 The humidity levels of the screed which are always detected by using a carbide hygrometer, should not exceed 1.5% for cement screed, and remain under 0.3% for anhydrite screed.
 The screed must be implemented according to the heating system manufacturer’s instructions.
 The screed must be extremely well implemented for this type of plant, namely: